 I’ll come clean immediately and admit to using Nest.com’s energy savings calculator.
 The first thing I did was to determine what cities have the most representative climate of the U.S. From this list of 100 city climates, it turns out that Baltimore, Maryland is the most typical (minimum cumulative deviation from indexed variable averages).
 Close behind were Wilmington, Delaware, Philadelphia, Pennsylvania, and Indianapolis, Indiana.

 Then I figured out what the average square foot size of a U.S. house is these days.
 I made an educated guess of 1,500 square feet based on information from the National Resources Defense Council.
 Inputting these two variables and assuming the house has central AC, Nest’s calculator said I would save between $60 and $250 every year, or about an average of $155.
 Because I’m a little skeptical of Nest trying to sell me, I multiplied by 80% to be more conservative, which gave me a final average annual savings of $125.

 And that’s the basic gist of it.
 If you don’t already use a programmable thermostat, get after it!

 - Average U.S. climate is Baltimore – 100 select cities data

 - Average home is about 1,500 square feet – NRDC

 - Takes about 1 hour to install Nest thermostat at $10.00 per hour – Amazon reviews

 - You don’t already use a programmable thermostat

-- Smart thermostat saves about $125 per year in energy costs
+- A smart thermostat saves about $125 per year in energy costs